danielawde9/seo/readme.md

 You could decide to put a man on Mars next year, for example, but it is just too big an undertaking to be feasible.
 You can be ambitious, but it is important to pick goals that can be met.
 You cannot possibly sell to more people than exist in your market.
 There are limits to markets, and at a certain point the only growth can come from opening new markets, or developing new products for the existing market.

 Realistic objectives are about context and resources.
-It may be perfectly achievable to meet a certain objective, but only with greater resources than may be presently available.
-Even a top ranking on the most competitive terms around is achievable for a relevant product, but it is a realistic goal only if the resources required for such an effort are available.
+It may be perfectly achievable to meet a certain objective, but only with greater resources than may be presently available.
+Even a top ranking on the most competitive terms around is achievable for a relevant product, but it is a realistic goal only if the resources required for such an effort are available.

 Timelined objectives are the final part of the SMART methodology.
-If there is no timeline, no project can ever fail, because it can’t run out of time.
-SEO generally tends to take longer to implement and gather momentum than a paid search advertising campaign.
+If there is no timeline, no project can ever fail, because it can’t run out of time.
+SEO generally tends to take longer to implement and gather momentum than a paid search advertising campaign.
 It is important that you set milestones and deadlines so that you can manage expectations and course-correct.

 EX:

 “We want to rank at #1 for loans” is not a SMART objective.
 It doesn’t identify the specific reason why the company thinks a #1 ranking will help it.
 It doesn’t have a timeline, so there is no way to fail.
 It doesn’t state an engine on which to be #1, s there’s a guaranteed argument if the intention is to rank well on both Google and Bing, but the result is only high rankings on Bing.
 “We want to increase approved loan applications generated by organic search by 30% over six months” is a far better objective.
 There is a deadline, and the company can certainly gauge progress toward the specific objective.
-The company can look at its current market share and the resources committed to see whether this is an achievable and realistic goal.
+The company can look at its current market share and the resources committed to see whether this is an achievable and realistic goal.

 # SEO Implementation: First Stages